 Handling Pizza Days

 Most schools offer pizza days or some other form of hot lunch once in a while.
-Unfortunately, most schools have not caught up with offering plant-based options in these cases.
+Unfortunately, many have not caught up with offering plant-based options in these cases.
 If your school is one of them, consider planning your own special lunch day with your child.
 This will keep them from feeling left out if everyone else is getting a special lunch at school.

 This one is for the little ones heading off to the primary grades.
 Ask your child to try opening each container you plan to use ahead of time.
 If they struggle with it, consider using something that will be easier for them to open.
-This will give them more time to actually eat their lunch, instead of waiting patiently for the lunchroom supervisor to get to their table to help them open something.
+This will give them more time to actually eat their lunch, instead of waiting patiently for the lunchroom supervisor to get to their table to help them open containers.

 Keep it Simple